jrpool/jsonresume-theme-a11y/README.md

 As shown, the JSON format lets you outline information, with items of various kinds:

-- Objects: Subsidiary items have _names_ (e.g., “state”) and _values_ (e.g., “Texas”).
+- Objects: Subsidiary items (_properties_) have _names_ (e.g., “state”) and _values_ (e.g., “Texas”).
-- Arrays: Subsidiary items have values (e.g., “risk management”) but no names.
+- Arrays: Subsidiary items (_elements_) have values (e.g., “risk management”) but no names.
 - Primitives: strings of text, numbers, values of `true` and `false`, etc.

 Objects have values enclosed in braces, arrays have values enclosed in brackets, strings have values enclosed in double quotes, and other primitives have unenclosed values, as shown above.

+Strings can include **almost** all possible characters, including spaces, in any language, within the double quotes, but [there are exceptions](https://www.json.org/).
+The double quote itself, the backslash, and control characters (such as a horizontal tab, carriage return, or newline) are illegal there unless you substitute 2-character codes for them (such as `\n` for newline).

 You can nest items as deeply as you want and still be JSON-compliant.
-Any value can be an object or array, with its own subsidiary items, whose values can be objects or arrays, etc.
+Any value can be a primitive, an object, or an array.
+If it’s an object or array, then it can have its own subsidiary items, whose values can be primitives, objects, or arrays, etc.

 Two relatively convenient methods for writing a source file in either format are: